HamidrezaKmK/ood-detection/README.md

 ## Custom Environment Variables

+We have optionally introduced dynamic directory allocation.
-You can set environment variables for the directories in which you store the checkpoints or datasets, otherwise, the code will automatically create a `runs` directory to store the model checkpoints and create a `data` directory to store dataset information.
+You have the option to specify environment variables for directories where checkpoints or datasets are stored.
+If not set, the code will default to creating a `runs` directory for model checkpoints and a `data` directory for dataset details.

 ```bash
 # Set the directory where you store all the model checkpoints